eislerMeinName/robust_drone_pathfollowing/README.md

 The PathPlotter class plots the path of the drone, as well as its goal.
 This resulst in plots like the one seen herafter(Agent not learned).

 ### Class `EvalWriter`
 The EvalWriter class evaluates a model and writes its performance to an xlsx file.
-It evaluates the sucess rate, the sucess time rate, the average distance half way through the simulation, the average reward and plots path / goal if it is a signel evaluation by using the PathPlotter class.
+It evaluates the sucess rate, the sucess time rate and settle rate.
+Also it caluclates the average distance half way through the simulation, at its end and the average overshoot.
+In Addition it evaluates the average reward and plots path / goal if it is a signel evaluation by using the PathPlotter class.

 <img src="files/readme_images/Figure_5.png" alt="drone path and goal" width="400"><img src="files/readme_images/Figure_7.png" alt="distances to goal" width="400">